Defining Child Custody in Albany

 Parents can enter into their own contract outside of court as well.
 However, if they want to have a child custody order that is enforceable by law, a court judge must approve it.
 It is recommended that they have an enforceable contract so as to avoid any major conflicts that might have negative consequences for the child.

-Speak with an Attorney About How Child Custody is Defined in Albany
+Speak with an Attorney About Defining Child Custody in Albany

 The role of a custodial parent and a noncustodial parent can be drastically different, even if they both get to spend time with the children after a divorce.
 It is crucial to understand how each role is defined in Albany child custody cases so that you can secure the best framework for your family moving forward.
 Contact us now and speak to someone who could provide more information about what you should do next.